News and Views: The End and Beginning of Eras in the Indian Hospitality Industry

 Lastly, the past year has witnessed mega mergers and restructuring in the hotel industry.
 While such developments open avenues for professional growth, they can also impact careers adversely.
 The integration of Marriott and Starwood was well executed under the leadership of Gurmeet Singh and Ritu Verma, demonstrating the power of positive collaboration between two different cultures and ethos.
 However, the dramatic reorganization of Carlson has resulted in the exit of its top leadership.
 Thus, the era of job security has gone, and merit and performance shall drive business in the years to come.

 The next two years will be packed with a lot of excitement for the Indian hotel industry in terms of growth, consolidation and profits.
 The new era will see young leaders challenge the status quo, a rise in technology across domains, and rapid development of new business models.
-The industry is on the cusp of a Golden Era which shall see the attraction of more capital and new players entering into the market.
+The hospitality and tourism industry is on the cusp of a Golden Era which shall see the attraction of more capital and new players entering into the market.

 For us at Hotelivate Executive Search, 2018 marks the beginning of a new era as well.
 We have parted ways with HVS, which we introduced in India 17 years ago, and decided to embark on a new journey to create the region’s most trusted and valued search firm.
 The team is grateful for all the support and encouragement it has received from the industry.
 We look forward to an interesting and fruitful year ahead!

 For more information, please contact firstname.lastname@example.org